Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/gke-install.md

 ### Install the NGINX Ingress Controller

-The following steps install the NGINX Ingress Controller to manage the ingresses for Entando services deployed by the operator.
+The following steps install the NGINX Ingress Controller to manage the ingresses for Villanova services deployed by the operator.
 These are the minimum instructions to prepare the NGINX ingress using the Google Cloud Shell, which is a simple and adaptable configuration for most users and environments.

-Users who require the GKE Ingress controller (this is rare) can follow [the integration instructions provided by GKE](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) and then customize the service definition created by the Entando Operator.
+Users who require the GKE Ingress controller (this is rare) can follow [the integration instructions provided by GKE](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) and then customize the service definition created by the Villanova Operator.

 For installation using your local `kubectl` or to vary other settings, refer to the [NGINX Ingress Controller documentation](https://kubernetes.github.io/ingress-nginx/deploy/#gce-gke) or the [GCE-GKE tutorial](https://cloud.google.com/community/tutorials/nginx-ingress-gke).